-The Canon Rebel T7i, also known as the EOS 800D and the Kiss X9i, was introduced by Canon in February of 2017 as part of a long line of Rebel DSLRs.
+The Rebel T7i, also known as the EOS 800D and the Kiss X9i, was introduced by Canon in February of 2017 as part of a long line of Rebel DSLRs.
 These cameras have been a staple of Canon’s system for years, starting with the original “EOS Digital Rebel” in 2003.
 The T7i improves upon its many predecessors by adding a faster frame rate, better autofocus, and Canon’s newest generation APS-C sensor.
 It retails for $750 body only and $800 with a kit lens, fitting squarely in the range of an upper entry-level DSLR.
 But is it worth purchasing?
 Let’s take a look.

 The specifications for the Canon T7i / 800D are in line with what you’d expect for an entry-level DSLR, with a 24.2-megapixel sensor, 45 autofocus points, and 6 frames per second shooting.
 In fact, calling the T7i and its competitors “entry-level” is a bit harsh, given that all these cameras have very impressive features and image quality, and are overall quite advanced.

 Of course, the T7i does have some lower-end and mid-tier features, such as its button layout and autofocus system, which fall short of Canon’s top DSLRs.
 But it also matches these more advanced cameras in a number of ways.
 Here are the most important specifications you need to know: